Learn About CHIP in New York

 How to Apply for CHIP in New York

 Petitioners can apply for CHIP in New York over the phone, and CHIP and Medicaid support will be offered in both English and Spanish.
 If an applicant wishes to apply to NY CHIP in person, he or she can visit a local county office that works with the New York Department of Health.
 Anyone interested in applying for CHIP online can use the Health Marketplace created by the Affordable Care Act.
 One can enroll during the open enrollment period each fall or apply for special enrollment.
-To learn more about applying for CHIP and Medicaid, download our comprehensive guide today.
+To learn more about applying for CHIP and Medicaid, download our free guide today.